Tordjx/Collision-avoidance-2DGS/README.md

 python run.py
 ```

 This will open a window to visualize the FPV of the robot.
+With a joystick connected, your policy will correct your joystick inputs to avoid collisions.

 ### On Your Real Upkie